beerlington/render_csv/README.md

 ## Copyright

-Copyright (c) 2011-2013 Peter Brown.
-See LICENSE.txt for further details.
+Copyright © 2011-2014 Peter Brown.
+See LICENSE.txt for
+further details.